Strategyproof Facility Location with Prediction: Minimizing the Maximum Cost: Introduction

+To overcome these practical limitations, a powerful framework of machine learning (ML) augmented algorithms has been introduced in broader algorithm design \cite{lykouris2021competitive}.
+This framework aims to surpass worst-case bounds by incorporating predictions (e.g., about optimal solutions or future inputs) as supplementary advice.
+The goal is to design algorithms that perform exceptionally well when predictions are accurate (achieving consistency), yet degrade gracefully and maintain a robust baseline performance even when predictions are poor (achieving robustness).
+This paradigm has proven successful in areas like online and streaming algorithms \cite{mitzenmacher2022algorithms}, offering a principled way to leverage often-available side information—such as historical or contextual data—to break classical impossibility results.

-Very recently, Agrawal et al. \cite{agrawal2022learning} and Xu and Lu \cite{DBLP:conf/ijcai/XuL22} proposed the study of \emph{learning-augmented} mechanism design to overcome theoretical assumptions and limitations of classical results.
-In the general learning-augmented framework, mechanism designers are provided with a prediction (e.g., produced by a machine learning method) of some aspect of an optimal solution (see a survey by Mitzenmacher and Vassilvitskii \cite{mitzenmacher2022algorithms}).
-For instance, in facility location, these predictions could estimate optimal facility locations or agent locations based on historical or environmental data.
-The studies of \cite{agrawal2022learning,DBLP:conf/ijcai/XuL22} leverage predictions to design SP mechanisms and demonstrate that the SP mechanisms with predictions can have better approximation guarantees when the prediction is accurate (i.e., \emph{consistency}) and as good as the classical approximation results even if the prediction is arbitrarily bad (i.e., \emph{robustness}).
+Recently, Agrawal et al. \cite{agrawal2022learning} and Xu and Lu \cite{DBLP:conf/ijcai/XuL22} proposed the study of \emph{learning-augmented} mechanism design to address these limitations of classical results.
+In the general learning-augmented framework, mechanism designers are provided with a prediction (e.g., produced by a machine learning method) about some aspect of an optimal solution (see the survey by Mitzenmacher and Vassilvitskii \cite{mitzenmacher2022algorithms}).
+For instance, in facility location, such predictions could estimate optimal facility locations or agent locations based on historical or environmental data.
+The works \cite{agrawal2022learning,DBLP:conf/ijcai/XuL22} leverage predictions to design SP mechanisms and demonstrate that SP mechanisms with access to predictions can achieve strictly better approximation guarantees when the prediction is accurate (i.e., \emph{consistency}), while matching classical approximation guarantees even when the prediction is arbitrarily inaccurate (i.e., \emph{robustness}).